 What time does The Masters start today?

-Everything you need to know about the first major of the year as Tiger Woods returns
+Everything you need to know ahead of the third round at Augusta National

-The Masters continues on Friday with Sungjae Im taking an early lead ahead of Cameron Smith and Dustin Johnson at Augusta National.
+The Masters continues on Saturday with Scottie Scheffler surging into a commanding five-shot lead ahead of Shane Lowry and Hideki Matsuyama at Augusta National.

-The story of the day, though, was Tiger Woods finishing under par on his return to golf after 18 months out following his near-fatal car crash.
+The story of the week, though, continues to be Tiger Woods as he made it through to the weekend at +1 on his return to golf after 18 months out following his near-fatal car crash.

-The five-time Masters champion produced some sublime shots on his way to carding a round of -1, which puts him within a few shots of the leading pack.
+Scheffler produced a stunning round of five-under on Friday to move to -8 as the World No. 1 tamed challenging conditions and moved clear of the chasing pack with the biggest halfway lead in Masters history.

-Im, of South Korea, made a fast start as he birdied his opening three holes, but the likes of Jon Rahm and Justin Thomas will need to improve if they are to make the cut.
+Dustin Johnson and Cameron Smith are a shot further back of Lowry and Matsuyama, while Jordan Spieth, Bryson DeChambeau, Brooks Koepka and Xander Schauffele were among those to miss the cut.

 Here is everything you need to know.